-To set output data to different devicesThe PLC will tell all devices in the network to set the next set of available output data at the application, when the SYNC signal is sent.simultaneously.The time when the output data is set at the application is called the Output Valid Point.
+To set output dataThe PLC will tell all devices in the network to set the next set of available output data at the application, when the synC signal is sent.simultaneously.The time when the output data is set at the application is called the Output Valid Point.

-To capture input data from The time when the input data is available is called the Input Capture Point. different devices simultaneously.
+To capture input data from different devices simultaneously.
+The time when the input data is available is called the Input Capture Point.